 1. Focus on Paying Down Other Debt

 What’s next for you financially now that your student loan debt is gone?
-For people who still have debt – whether it’s credit card debt, a car payment, or a personal loan – the answer is: Pay down that remaining debt.
+For people who still have debt – whether it’s credit card debt, a car loan, or another type of high-interest debt – the answer is: Pay it down.

 One of the great things about paying off your student loans is that doing so makes it easier to pay down any remaining debts.
 You’re riding high on the accomplishment of paying a debt in full.
 You know that you can do it at this point.
 Whether you have one or more debts to go, you’ll have added confidence that you’ll be able to pay them off.